How Can I Safely Remove Tartar at Home?

 Manual vs electric toothbrushes

 Electric toothbrushes can also enhance the removal of plaque, particularly sonic types when used properly.
 Recyclable replacement heads of their own can reduce plastic waste without compromising performance.
+The significance of rinsing and cleaning the tongue

 Bacteria proliferate on the tongue and add to the plaque and odour.
 Tongue cleaning and alcohol-free rinses are generally preferred to help maintain oral balance